 By subsidizing some of the expenses for the semester, the program aims to make the costs of a semester in Paris equivalent to those of a semester on campus.
 Students should remember, however, that the cost of living abroad is affected by fluctuations in the value of the American dollar.
 All participants are sent a bill for the program fee, which covers tuition, round-trip transportation on the group flight (students who choose to make their own travel arrangements are not charged for the group flight), housing and a meal allowance in Bordeaux for the fall semester, room and partial board in Paris, and numerous social and cultural activities.
-The comprehensive fees for spring 2018 is $33,323.00 that includes tuition, room and board, airfare and program excursions.
+The comprehensive fees are the same for both Vassar and Wesleyan $33,913.00 for 2018-19 that include tuition, room and board, airfare and program excursions.

 Students from institutions other than Vassar or Wesleyan submit a nonrefundable application fee of $25 with their application.
 They also pay a $500 nonrefundable registration fee to confirm their place on the program.